Palash90/site-assets/blogs/iron-learn/iron-learn-1.md

 I rolled up my sleeves and started the debugging process.
 I put a lot of `println!` statements in every block of code.
 The result came faster than expected.
 At some point, the multiplication was returning numbers so large that they produced `NaN`.
 My tensors were using floating-point numbers and they were capable of producing `NaN`.

-I started reading about the issue and took some help from Copilot to understand that the step in the process I was missing was the normalization of data.
+I started reading about the issue to understand that the step in the process I was missing was the normalization of data.
 I implemented a normalization method and invoked it before feeding the data into the linear regression module.

 ```rust
 fn normalize_features(x: &Tensor<f64>) -> Tensor<f64> {